 Sagging breasts due to past pregnancies, weight changes, genetics, or aging.
-Enlarged nipple-areola complexes (pigmented areas around nipples).
-Asymmetry of the level of the nipples in the standing position.
+Enlarged nipple-areola complexes (pigmented areas around the nipples).
+Nipple position asymmetry during a standing position.

 An elevated, more youthful breast contour.

 The consultation for breast lift first begins with a question.
 Are you happy with the size of your breasts?
 From this point, we can then decide if we will be augmenting, reducing, or keeping the same size as we lift the breast.
 We stress to our patients that gravity is unyielding.
 Adding weight to an already-sagging breast and then trying to lift it and keep it there is often hard to accomplish.
 Therefore, adding large implants and doing a lift at the same time may be counterproductive.
 It is always better to add a smaller implant to just fill the upper portion of the breast and perform a lift that removes as much of the stretched skin as possible.
 There are many different types of lifts, ranging from the removal of small crescents of skin above the areola to lifts that produce scars extending around the areola and vertically downward to the crease (lollipop shape).
 The options of each type of lift and whether an implant will also be used will be discussed at consultation.